telerik/blazor-docs/getting-started/what-you-need.md

 ## NuGet Packages

 Telerik UI for Blazor is distributed through several private and public NuGet packages.
+The content below lists them all and explains how to obtain them.

-`Telerik.UI.for.Blazor` is the only NuGet package that you must reference in the app.
+>tip `Telerik.UI.for.Blazor` is the only NuGet package that you must reference in the app.
 This package references all others as dependencies.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)